Klortho/Eutils-JSON/test/README.md

 Fetches the DTD for each samplegroup, and then uses the DtdAnalyzer utility to create an XML-to-JSON transformation stylesheet.

+### validate-json.pl

+COMING SOON

+This will download the JSON output directly from the Eutilities service, and make sure it is valid JSON.

+### generate-json.pl

+COMING SOON.

+Combines generate-xslt and fetch-xml, and then runs each XML through the newly created XSLT to generate JSON.
+Then validates that JSON.

+### qa-monitor.pl

+COMING SOON.

+Combines validate-xml with validate-json.

+### qa-release.pl

+COMING SOON.

+Same as qa-monitor, but uses the "qa" tld.

 ## Contents of this directory